 Preparing for a mentally healthy life

-Childhood and adolescence is an exciting period in life as young people discover and learn new things about themselves and the world they live in every day.
+Childhood and adolescence are exciting periods in life as young people discover and learn new things about themselves and the world they live in every day.
 It can also be a stressful time with many changes and different life experiences.
 Often, young people can experience high levels of stress, which may lead to feelings of anger and anxiety, low self-esteem, and depression.

-Fortunately, there are many ways in which children and adolescents - with the help of their teachers, parents and guardians - can tackle these feelings of stress, anger, and so on to ensure that they live as mentally healthy a life as possible.
-Our #MindYourSelfie resources can make a great difference in this.
+There are many ways in which children and adolescents - with the help of their teachers, parents and guardians or a trusted adult - can tackle these feelings of stress, anger, and so on to ensure that they live as mentally healthy a life as possible.
+Our #MindYourSelfie resources can act as a source of support during these challenging times.

 Our free suite of resources includes: